linda-lai/TicTacToe/README.md

 Using Node, I've come to appreciate how promises and async/await have helped to improve developer user experience, though fully grasping the concept and implementation of both still represents an ongoing learning process.
 One of the biggest learning curves, pain points and eventual win for me was figuring out how to stitch my functions together using these (and so, so many console.logs!).

 In future, I would like to  implement a less manual approach to stepping through my functions and application flow by learning how to utilise debugging tools.

+### Challenge 2: Testing
+Until recently, I'd had limited exposure to testing or Test Driven Development from my recent work experience or education so I welcome the impetus to further build up my competence in this area, particularly as unit testing seems naturally suited to functional programming, and the importance of testing in the overall software development cycle.

+While I aimed to implement a TDD approach to my solution, trying to do this while learning about testing and using Jest proved to be too much of a impediment and made it difficult to find a way to start or make progress.
+Past experience taught me to start and do what I could to get some early wins and to timebox my analysis/attempts to keep up my momentum and sense of progress.
+While there were points where I attempted to refactor my code to make them easier to test, it required passing 4+ arguments to it, and seemed to add unnecessary layers of complexity that did not make my code functionally better or more readable.

+Rather than continuing down a path of resistance, I tried to follow the principles behind it since I couldn't do the practice: writing out my steps in pseudocode, getting a working function up as quickly as I could, use `console.log` throughout my application repeatedly to get feedback, and refactoring the function to do/return only one thing.
+Being able to further experiment with Jest syntax and matchers writing some basic tests, I walked away with a much stronger understanding of what I should test through the development of my application (albeit perhaps not how) and appreciation for how it compels you to refactor and simplify your code.

+Moving forward, I would love to spend more time outside of this challenge learning about testing given the steep learning curve I've felt when it comes to implementing unit/integration testing on more complex functions and data calls.
+However, this experience has reinforced to me how tests make your code more robust and modular, and importance of testing in production/real-life for reliability and scalability.

 ### Challenge 3: UX/UI
 One of the most fun aspects of the challenge was styling the UI.
 Building up the visual elements to be rendered also enabled me to better visualise and think through the overall application flow.
 The simplicity of the console display enabled me to be creative about how and where I could inject some colour and personality into the application through the output whilst also giving users meaningful feedback, using styling where I could to highlight useful information and provide some kind of visual hierarchy.